 Customers love simple and easy ways to communicate.
 Avoid long, drawn out phone calls or playing a few rounds of phone tag in order to discuss a specific job or track down an unpaid invoice.
 Upgrade your trade business with simple "on my way" texts or quick emailed estimates that will secure that next big job.

 Your techs are busy going from one job to the next every day of the week.
 That's why it's important to keep track of where they are and when.
-FieldPulse's easy time tracking software allows you to see when your techs clock in for a job, while our easy-to-use GPS tracking software gives you a quick view of where your tech's are at any given moment.
+FieldPulse's easy time tracking software allows you to see when your techs clock in for jobs, while our easy-to-use GPS tracking software gives you a quick view of where your techs are at any given moment.

-Trying to get a signature on an estimate to start a job can be a pain, hampering delivery schedules for supplies or technician schedules.
+Trying to get a signature on an estimate to start a job can be a pain, hampering delivery times for supplies and technician schedules.
 On the same note, a late signature on an invoice can elongate a job that you need to close out.